0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Just some aforementioned tragedy (I love you, I love you)
 ```

 The second line provides an important theme that is mentioned throughout the rest of the album’s runtime: the battle between destiny vs. tragedy.
 Up to this point, the protagonist thought that it was destiny to fall in love and get hurt by his abuse; almost as if it was in his nature to end up how he was.
 However, in a glimpse of sobriety, he instead realizes that a string of unfortunate choices and events led him to where he is.
 He does not blame fate; rather, he blames himself for letting this happen.
 His thoughts are reinforced by the first line as he admits that he was not born with the scars that he was given.
-In particular, this section of the song introduces the a nature vs. nuture debate: was he abused because of the traits he was born with, or was he abused because of the actions he took?
+In particular, this section of the song introduces the a nature vs. nurture debate: was he abused because of the traits he was born with, or was he abused because of the actions he took?
 [English Men of Science: Their Nature and Nurture].
 This has a lot of implications that will be discussed at the end of this part.

 ```ad-quote
 title: **wetdream** 4:C:1-2